-Sania Mirza was woken up late last evening by a call on her mobile phone.
+Sania Mirza woke up late last evening to a call on her mobile.

-It was Ms. Saina Nehwal, India’s ace shuttler, on the other end.
+Ms. Saina Nehwal, India’s ace shuttler, was on the other end.

 “Sania didi, I need your help.
 It’s urgent.”

 “Hey Saina, how are you?
 How’s it going?
 Congratulations on your Swiss Grand Prix win.”

 “Thank you.
 Thank you very much.”

 “What help do you need from me?”